kilpkonn/msc-thesis/main.typ

 (mk_list_bar(bar), bar_to_int)
 ```

-Now lets take a look at the algorithm that uses BFS for to handle the goals.
+Now let's take a look at the algorithm that uses BFS for to handle the goals.
 The first iteration is the same as described above after which we have two subgoals `[?subgoal1, ?subgoal2]` to fill.
 Once again we use `mk_list_foo` to transform the first subgoal to `?subgoal3 : Foo`.
 But this time we also propagate the information to other subgoals so that we constrain the `?subgoal2` to `Foo -> Integer`.